Faculty & Staff Resources

 However, it is important to note that students are increasingly concerned about how a faculty-led program will count towards completing their degree plans since over half of our student population receive federal funding to pay their tuition & fees.
 Per Financial Aid regulations, federal funding can only pay for courses applicable to a student's degree plan.
 Designing a faculty-led program integrated with an advance academic course may potentially limit the pool of potential participants and ultimately hinder enrollment.

-All faculty-led programs must meet the THECB standards for out-of-state and out-of-country courses and rules of Texas Administrative Code, Title 19, Part 1, Chapter 4, Subchapter Q. This includes but not limited to the following guidelines:
+All faculty-led programs must meet the THECB standards for out-of-state and out-of-country courses, the rules of Texas Administrative Code, Title 19, Part 1, Chapter 4, Subchapter Q, and University Policy 11.03.99.K1 Credit Hours and Shortened Courses.
+This includes but not limited to the following guidelines:

 • Courses are on the approved main course inventory of the institution, is a part of an approved degree or certification program, and is justified in terms of academic, cultural, or other resources available at the specified location.

-• All students enrolled will pay the appropriate Tustin and fees for their residency category.
+• All students enrolled will pay the appropriate tuition and fees for their residency category.

 • Instruction will confirm to all relevant academic policies.
 All classes will conform to workload and enrollment requirements, contact hour/credit ratio, and similar matters.